 Ignace Spiridon (1845-1900) Italian artist known for his portrait paintings in his atelier.

 A photo of John Singer Sargent in his studio in Paris, 1885.
-Sargent was an English portrait and mural painter.
+Sargent was an American portrait and mural painter.

 Louis-Robert Carrier-Belleuse (1848-1913), painter, sculpter and ceramicist, in his atelier, 1910.